-A Conditional offer specifies the grades that a University requires you to meet for your place to be confirmed.
+A conditional offer specifies the grades that a university requires you to meet for confirmation of your place.
+For example, a course may require the grades ABB in your A-levels, or they may want at least a B in a specific subject.
 This often means waiting until results day to see if your results have met this condition.
-For example, a course may require ABB A-levels, or they may want at least a B in a specific subject.
-If you don’t meet your conditional offer, these could be the next steps:
+If you don’t meet your conditional offer, these could be the following steps:

-Which Universities Have Clearing Places?
+Do All Universities Offer Clearing Places?

 Do Any Universities Not Have Clearing Places?

-How Do I Go Through Clearing?
+How To Apply Through Clearing?

-Once you’ve had your offer, you can add your Clearing choice through Track.
+Once you’ve had your offer, you can add your Clearing choice through Hub.
 That institution should then confirm, and that confirmation is you accepting the offer.
 You can still be re-released into Clearing again if you change your mind.